 The Internet has become the backbone of the modern community and it is rapidly spreading its roots to the remotest corners of the world.
-Almost every user connected to The Internet know Google, the search engine giant that serves over 3 billion requests a day and holds the monopoly in the trade.
+Almost every user connected to The Internet knows Google, the search engine giant that serves over 5 billion requests a day and holds the monopoly in the trade.
 However, Google is much more than just a search engine giant.
-Google Inc. offers more services than any single Internet-based organisation in the world.
+Google Inc. offers more services than any single Internet-based organization in the world.
+You must be aware of these Google URLs that might come handy in your day-to-day life.

-In this page, we’ve compiled a list of important Google URLs that holds the key to your Internet usage pattern, passwords and location history as well.
-These results would be accurate if you’ve signed in to your Google account all the way but with smartphones in our hand, almost everyone does that, right?
+In this article, we’ve compiled a list of important Google URLs that holds the key to your Internet usage pattern, passwords, and location history as well.
+These results would be accurate if you’ve signed in to your Google account all the way but with smartphones in our hands, almost everyone does that, right?
 So, let’s see what Google knows about you.

 1. Google Dashboard